pkushiqiang/paperapp/README.md

 2. There will be three containers to be created:

-    1.  paper_web: the  Flask-restful app
+    1.  paper_web: Tthe Flask-restful app

     2.  paper_db: PostgreSQL server